TOHgoto/ros_teleop_ur5e/README.md

 - Joint angles are in degrees from Vision Pro topic
 - Converted to radians for URScript
 - Speed and acceleration can be adjusted via ROS parameters
+- Currently only work on the communication between ROS and the real UR.
+If remapping is involved, other solutions will be needed.